MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 When needed, [make changes to the unification settings](data-unification-update.md) and rerun the unified profile.

-### Output entities from data unification
+### Verify output entities from data unification

+Go to **Data** > **Entities** to verify the output entities.

-When the unification process completes, the unified customer profile entity, called *Customer*, is listed on the **Entities** page in the **Profiles** section.
+The unified customer profile entity, called *Customer*, displays in the **Profiles** section.
 The first successful unification run creates the unified *Customer* entity.
 All subsequent runs expand that entity.

-Deduplication and conflation entities are created and display in the **System** section in the **Entities** page.
+Deduplication and conflation entities are created and display in the **System** section.
 A deduplicated entity for each of the source entities is created with the name **Deduplication_DataSource_Entity**.
 The **ConflationMatchPairs** entity contains information about cross-entity matches.

 A deduplication output entity contains the following information:
 - IDs / Keys